Towards Unsupervised Domain Bridging via Image Degradation in Semantic Segmentation

-The entire training pipeline is shown in Fig. \ref{fig3} and Alg. \ref{alg:1}.
-The original operation in the self-training framework is fully retained, and our method can be considered as an additional plugin.
+\textbf{Training and Inference.} The training pipeline is shown in Fig. \ref{fig3} and detailed in Appendix \ref{sec.A}.
+The original operation in the self-training framework is fully retained, and DiDA can be considered as an additional plugin.
 In each training iteration, we conduct the forward process with a fixed noise schedule $\bar{\alpha}_t$ and random $t$ sampled from a uniform distribution between $1$ and $T$ on the current training batch.
 Then, they are fed to the network $\bar{f}_\theta/ \hat{f_\theta}$, which shares the same weights with student net $f_\theta$, and diffusion time $t$ is encoded through the time embedding module in diffusion encoder $g'$.
 The outputs of this step, prediction for segmentation map and noise, are individually supervised by DIC loss and reconstruction loss.
 The overall loss $\mathcal{L}$ for DiDA is the weighted sum of the presented loss components:

-For regular inference, the input is an unprocessed image from $X_0$, and there is no need to use the diffusion encoder or reconstruction head for noise prediction, meaning that no additional time consumption or network structure changes are required in this stage.
+During regular inference, only the backbone segmentation network $f_\theta = h \circ g$ is used, while the diffusion-specific components—$g'$ and $h'$—are entirely removed.
+The input is an unprocessed image from $X_0$, and there is no need to use the diffusion encoder or reconstruction head for noise prediction, meaning that no additional time consumption or network structure changes are required in this stage.